GetGreenlight/greenlight-cli/README.md

 # Greenlight CLI

-The command-line companion to [Greenlight](https://aigreenlight.app) — approve AI actions from your phone.

-Greenlight CLI connects [Claude Code](https://claude.ai/code) to the Greenlight relay server, letting you review and approve tool calls from the Greenlight iOS app.
+The command-line companion to [Greenlight](https://aigreenlight.app) — the mobile app that keeps Claude coding.
+Your agents keep stopping.
+Greenlight keeps them working — so you get what you're paying for.

 ## Install